denisleahy/SNRmodels/README.txt

  - LK: Liang & Keilty model (fractional energy loss)
  - TW: Tang & Wang model (hot low-density media)

-See associated paper () for details of models used and associated calculations.
+See associated publication (arXiv ......., and journal version, when available) for details of models used and associated calculations.
+Those who use the software to for research are requested to reference this publication in any published work.

 Contact information: Denis Leahy, leahy@ucalgary.ca